sschutter/recipes/r/haven't tried yet/sticky_sesame_chickpeas.md

 - 3 cloves of garlic
 - 1 tablespoon avocado oil or olive oil

-- 1 tablespoon arrowroot powder
+- 1 tablespoon arrowroot powder (could also use flour or cornstarch, some kind of binding/thickening ingredient)
 - 4 tablespoons vegetable broth or water

 - 1/3 cup tamari or soy sauce